 Teachers and school administrators can contact the Teen Author Series Outreach Coordinator at firstname.lastname@example.org or 215-686-5372 for information about current opportunities to participate.

 Renée Watson is the acclaimed author of the picture books Harlem's Little Blackbird (2012) and A Place Where Hurricanes Happen (2010), as well as the middle grade novel What Momma Left Me (2010).
 Her teen debut, This Side of Home, offers “an intriguing look at how families and young people cope with community and personal change” (Kirkus) when identical twins Maya and Nikki find themselves at odds with each other as their neighborhood rapidly gentrifies.
 Watson is a team member of We Need Diverse Books and on the Council of Writers for the National Writing Project.

-John Lewis-congressman, Presidential Medal of Freedom Recipient, and Civil Rights icon-began his graphic novel memoir with the bestselling and award-winning March: Book 1 (2013).
-March chronicles his experiences as a young man, from a segregated schoolhouse to the March on Washington, and serves as a "must-read monument… As Rep. Lewis continues to carry the civil-rights flame, this graphic achievement is a firsthand beacon that burns ever relevant today" (Washington Post).
+John Lewis—congressman, Presidential Medal of Freedom Recipient, and Civil Rights icon—began his graphic novel memoir with the bestselling and award-winning March: Book 1 (2013).
+Co-written with Andrew Aydin, Digital Director & Policy Advisor to Congressman Lewis, and illustrated by Nate Powell, March chronicles the congressman’s experiences as a young man, from a segregated schoolhouse to the March on Washington, and serves as a “must-read monument… As Rep. Lewis continues to carry the civil-rights flame, this graphic achievement is a firsthand beacon that burns ever relevant today” (Washington Post).